-In strong (12 MPH or more) wind (the Blanik is very susceptible to a swing around due to castoring tailwheel): Keep a wing walker on each wing, with upwind wing held low.
+In strong wind (12 MPH or more), gliders with a castering tailwheel are very susceptible to a swing around: Keep a wing walker on each wing, with upwind wing held low.

-Strong tail wind -Use a wing walker and "tail walker" to keep the tail low (prevent it from blowing up and over or overrunning the tow car (yes, it has happened)).
+Strong tail wind -Use a wing walker and "tail walker" to keep the tail low (prevent it from blowing up and over or overrunning the tow (yes, it has happened)).

-Head Winds require a wing walker and a licensed pilot belted into the sailplane to prevent an angle of attack sufficient for takeoff.
+Head Winds require a wing walker and (may require a licensed pilot belted into the sailplane to prevent an angle of attack sufficient for takeoff).
 Especially with light machines.
-An empty 1-26 can take off from a three-point stance if a 4 MPH walking speed is added to a 15 MPH head wind and its normal associated gusting.
+An empty 1-26 can take off from a three-point stance if a 4 MPH walking speed is added to a 15 MPH head wind and a strong gust.